-Robin and I drove into Bangor and we found the Cole Land Transportation Museum with no problem.
+Robin and I drove into Bangor and found the Cole Land Transportation Museum with no problem.
 We parked our rental car and started walking towards the front.

-World War 2 Memorial.
+World War II Memorial.

 A nice tribute to our United States servicemen of past wars.

-United States Army Helicopter.
+United States Army helicopter.

-United States Army Tank.The Cole Land Transportation Museum Brief History
+United States Army tank.The Cole Land Transportation Museum Brief History

 The museum contains the former Maine Central Railroad Company station house that was located in Enfield, Maine.
 The structure was the original building from which Cole's father, Albert J. "Allie" Cole (1893-1955), started a business in 1917 hauling the mail.
 There is also a Maine Central Railroad car and the front car of the Bangor and Aroostook Railroad engine, which one may board and watch taped recordings about various museum exhibits.
 The Cole Museum houses a blacksmith shop, later a garage in East Lowell, Maine, where Allie Cole shod his horses.
 Many vehicles of the Cole Express Company are displayed to reflect the history of the company.

-The Cole Museum features vintage automobiles, including a Stanley Steamer, a Ford Fairlane, a Ford Galaxie, a Buick, a Volkswagen, and the Oldsmobile 98, the official vehicle of Governor Joseph E. Brennan of Maine, who served from 1979 to 1987.
+The Cole Museum features vintage automobiles, including a Stanley Steamer, a Ford Fairlane, a Ford Galaxie, a Buick, a Volkswagen and Oldsmobile 98, the official vehicle of Governor Joseph E. Brennan of Maine, who served from 1979 to 1987.
 There are early horse-drawn wagons and a prairie schooner, which is a scaled-down covered wagon.
-The museum also includes early motorcycles, mopeds, a few bicycles, snowplows and a snow roller, which are important for the Maine winters, farm tractors, a potato harvester, a horse-drawn hearse, a bus, trailers pulled by trucks, and delivery trucks of dairy products and ice.
+The museum also includes early motorcycles, mopeds, a few bicycles, snowplows and a snow roller, which are important for the Maine winters, farm tractors, a potato harvester, a horse-drawn hearse, a bus, trailers pulled by trucks and delivery trucks of dairy products and ice.
 A special room includes a command car used in World War II, in which Galen Cole had been a young soldier.
 There are also outdoor military vehicle exhibits of both World War II and the Vietnam War.